 How To Transform Everyday Tasks Into Resume-Worthy Quantifiable Achievements

-When it comes to resumes and LinkedIn profile reading, nothing screams “achievement” in my experience more than statistics and numerical figure.
+When it comes to resumes and LinkedIn profiles, nothing screams "achievement" more than statistics and numerical figures.
 Why?
 Numbers let the reader see your bottom-line achievements without the need for fluffy adjectives and descriptive language.
-Related: How To Quantify Your Accomplishments On A Resume

-- Save time?
+- Did you save time?
 How long did a task take before or after?

-- Did my company grow?
-Is it bigger in terms of employees, number of locations or profitability?
+- Did your company grow?
+Is it bigger in terms of employees, number of locations, or profitability?

 - How is morale?
-Have I contributed to more people staying versus jumping ship?
+Have you contributed to more people staying versus jumping ship?

 - Interface with more clients or prospective leads than you used to?

 - Did you finish a project more quickly and with less money than projected?

 - Did you negotiate savings with a vendor?
 How does this benefit your team or organization?